Player's Option: Spells & Magic: Contents

-Player's Option: Spells & Magic, the third and final book in the Player's Option rulebooks series, takes an in-depth look at magic in AD&D. Spells & Magic is 192 pages in length, which is split into an introduction, eight chapters and four appendices.
-The introduction offers advice on integrating the material into an existing campaign, and discussed such factors as the power, scarcity, and use in storytelling of magic in AD&D.
+Player's Option: Spells & Magic is a supplement which focuses in detail on magic.
+Spells & Magic is 192 pages in length, which includes an introduction, followed by eight chapters and four appendices.
+The introduction gives advice on how to integrate the material from the book into an ongoing campaign, and addresses factors such as the power, scarcity, and use of magic in storytelling.

-The first two chapters discuss wizards and priests, respectively, beginning with the various wizard schools and priest spheres of access and some minor changes to the spell lists, then specialist classes (including some new classes), and closing with an expanded version of the customized character class rules from Player's Option: Skills & Powers.
-The third chapter looks at other spellcasting classes, including bards, rangers, and paladins, including optional abilities and limitations; the chapter also discusses multi-classed characters and magic-using monsters.
-The fourth chapter covers proficiencies, comparing the standard "slot" system to the character point rules introduced by Skills & Powers, lists a range of new proficiencies for wizards and priests, and introduces "signature spells" which allow wizard characters to gain bonuses when casting a particular spell.
-The fifth chapter examines equipment for spellcasters, offering rules for wizards' laboratories and priests' altars, discusses the advantages and disadvantages of using spell components in the game and presents rules for gathering and buying them, and closes with an examination of magic shops including arcanists and apothecaries.
-The sixth chapter offers alternate magic systems, the seventh chapter offers expanded and revised rules for researching new spells and creating new magic items, and the last chapter offers new rules for spellcasting in combat.
-The first two appendices consist of new spells, and the last two appendices offer revised lists of wizard spells by school and priest spells by sphere.
+The first two chapters discuss first wizards and then priests, beginning with the wizard schools and priest spheres of access with some small changes to the spell lists for each, then specialist classes (including some new classes), and closing the chapters with expansions to the customized rules for character classes in Player's Option: Skills & Powers.
+The third chapter examines other spellcasting classes, namely bards, rangers, and paladins, including optional abilities as well as limitations; the chapter also discusses multi-classed characters and monsters that use magic.
+The fourth chapter explores proficiencies, making a comparison between the standard system of proficiency slots and the character point rules found in Skills & Powers, before presenting new proficiencies for wizards and priests, and introduces "signature spells" which allow wizard characters to gain bonuses when casting a particular chosen spell.
+The fifth chapter deals with equipment for spellcasters, with rules for laboratories for wizards and altars for priests, examines the advantages and disadvantages of using rules for spell components in the game and includes rules on how to gather and purchase components, and ends with an examination of magic shops including both arcanists and apothecaries.
+The sixth chapter contains options for alternate magic systems, the seventh chapter includes expanded and revised rules on how to research new spells and create new magic items, and the last chapter presents new rules for how to handle spellcasting in combat.
+The first two appendices consist of new spells, and the last two appendices contain a full listing of wizard spells listed by school and priest spells listed by sphere.

 Publication history

-Player's Option: Spells & Magic was published by TSR, Inc. in 1996.
+Player's Option: Spells & Magic is the third and final book in the Player's Option rulebooks series for AD&D. It was published by TSR, Inc. in 1996.